Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 I tested my application twice and the responses were stored on SharePoint immediately as you can see from the image below.

 ![](/Images/sharepoint-5.PNG)

+# Sharing your application on Microsoft Teams with your employees